-- 1. City Authority: The City has the ultimate authority to: - a.
-Interpret the provisions of MMC 16.32.042 and determine whether code criteria have been met. - b.
-Establish conditions of permit and land use approval to ensure MMC 16.32.042 is properly implemented. - c.
+1. City Authority: The City has the ultimate authority to:

+b.
+Establish conditions of permit and land use approval to ensure MMC 16.32.042 is properly implemented.

+c.
 Create rules and procedures as needed to implement MMC 16.32.042.
-Rules and procedures may include but are not limited to: - (1) Priority tree lists. - (2) Tree protection standards, specifications, and procedures. - (3) Tree planting standards, specifications, and procedures. - (4) Tree establishment and maintenance standards, specifications, and procedures. - (5) Performance bonding, letters of credit, and cash assurances to help ensure proper tree protection, planting, and establishment. - (6) Tree protection inspections and oversight. - (7) Soil protection inspections and oversight. - (8) Performance path tree protection standards and specifications. - (9) Performance path soil volume standards and specifications. - (10) Fees for permit applications, reviews, mitigation, inspections, and violations. - 2.
-Penalties: The following penalties may apply to violations of the provisions of MMC 16.32.042: - a.
-The penalty for illegal tree removal must not be less than the amount established in the Master Fee Schedule and up to the appraised value of the illegally removed tree as determined by an ISA certified arborist plus the arborist's reasonable appraisal fee. - b.
+Rules and procedures may include but are not limited to:

+- (1) City of Milwaukie tree lists. - (2) Tree protection standards, specifications, and procedures. - (3) Tree planting standards, specifications, and procedures.

+(4) Tree establishment and maintenance standards, specifications, and procedures.

+(5) Performance bonding, letters of credit, and cash assurances to help ensure proper tree protection, planting, and establishment.

+(6) Tree protection inspections and oversight.

+(7) Soil protection inspections and oversight.

+(8) Performance path tree protection standards and specifications.

+(9) Performance path soil volume standards and specifications.

+(10) Fees for permit applications, reviews, mitigation, inspections, and violations.

+2. Penalties: The following penalties may apply to violations of the provisions of MMC 16.32.042:

+a.
+A person who removes a tree regulated by MMC 16.32.042 without first obtaining the necessary permit from the City, removes a tree in violation of an approved permit, or violates a condition of an approved permit must pay a fine in an amount established in the Master Fee Schedule.

+b.
 Topping, pruning, or otherwise inflicting willful and negligent damage to a tree crown or roots in a manner that is inconsistent with ISA best management practices:

-- (1) Up to the amount established in the Master Fee Schedule or up to the appraised loss in value of the illegally topped or pruned tree as determined by an ISA certified arborist plus the arborist's reasonable appraisal fee. - (2) Restoration of the tree crown, trunk, or root system as prescribed by an ISA certified arborist and approved by the Urban Forester.
+(1) Up to the amount established in the Master Fee Schedule or up to the appraised loss in value of the illegally topped or pruned tree as determined by an ISA certified arborist plus the arborist's reasonable appraisal fee.

+(2) Restoration of the tree crown, trunk, or root system as prescribed by an ISA certified arborist and approved by the Urban Forester.

-c.
-Tree protection zone violations:
+- c.
+Tree protection zone violations: - (1) Up to the amount established in the Master Fee Schedule.

-- (1) Up to the amount established in the Master Fee Schedule. - (2) Restoration of the tree protection zone as prescribed by an ISA certified arborist and approved by the Urban Forester.
+(2) Restoration of the tree protection zone as prescribed by an ISA certified arborist and approved by the Urban Forester.